Neihart, Montana: History

 On October 20, 1879, E.A.
 "Buck" Barker and Patrick Hughes, two prospectors, discovered silver ore on Galena Creek in the Little Belt Mountains.
 The mining towns of Barker, Galena Creek, and Hughesville soon sprang up in the area.
 Among the many small mining camps which were erected was Jericho, which soon went bust.
 In July 1881, three prospectors from Barker—James LeRoy Neihart, John O'Brien, and Richard Harley—discovered silver near the present-day town of Neihart and established the Queen of the Mountains Mine.
 When the news reached Barker, several parties of prospectors headed for the area and established a new mining camp on Belt Creek named Canyon City.
 Canyon City was later renamed Neihart after the aforementioned James LeRoy Neihart, who was also an uncle of poet John Neihardt.
 The mining district was never formally organized, but for many years was called the "Montana District".
 More than 40 mines operated in the area over the next 75 years.

 In 1882, the town was large enough for the United States Post Office Department to establish a post office there.
 A road to White Sulphur Springs was constructed shortly thereafter, although ore was packed out by mule to Barker and smelted there.
 When the Barker smelter closed in 1883, a new smelter was built close to Neihart at the Mountain Chief Mine in 1885.
 By this time, the town featured a blacksmith's shop, a boarding house, restaurants, two saloons, and stables.
 About 50 houses had been built in Neihart, although many residents still lived in tents.
 From 1882 to 1929, about $16 million in silver was taken out of the area around Neihart.
 The Galt and Broadwater mines were dug in 1883, and a year later the Ball and Mountain Chief mines were in operation.
 The M and I, Rochester, and Silver Dyke mines also opened near Neihart.
-Despite the area's rich ore deposits, investment in mining in the Neihart region remained low due to ore extraction being regarded as expensive.
+Despite the area's rich ore deposits, investment in mining in the Neihart region remained low due to the expense of ore extraction.
 In 1887, these early mines largely shut down, as most of the richest and easily accessible veins of ore had been exhausted.
 By 1890, Neihart was almost deserted.